Crowdfunding for business: The basics

 Next, decide how much funding you will need to raise to make the project — whether that’s producing a certain product or buying a storefront — a success.

 Realistically, how long will you need to publicize your campaign and raise the money?
 Also, consider how long is too long for potential backers to wait if they commit early in the campaign.
-According to research from the funding platform Kickstarter, campaigns typically perform best when the duration is around 30 days.
+According to research from the funding platform Kickstarter, campaigns typically perform best when the duration is shorter, such as 30 days or less.

 At this stage of the planning process, you may consider what type of crowdfunding best suits your business needs.